Australian Botanical Products Pty Ltd

 10. PAYMENT AND DEFAULT

-(a) Subject to sub-clause 10(c) hereof, and unless otherwise agreed in writing all accounts shall be payable within 30 days of delivery, or as otherwise identified on any statement of account issued by the Seller.
+(a) Unless otherwise agreed in writing, all accounts are payable within 30 days of delivery, or, if clause 10(c) applies, as otherwise identified on any statement of account issued by the Seller, acting reasonably.

-(b) If any of the events set out in (I) to (v) below occur, the Seller may at its option and absolute discretion withhold further deliveries or cancel the Contract without notice to the Buyer and without prejudice to any other action or remedy which the Seller has or might otherwise have had, and/or open a new trading account for the Buyer with cash on delivery payment terms.
+(b) If any of the events set out in (i) to (v) below occur, the Seller may, in its absolute discretion, withhold further deliveries or cancel the Contract without prior notice to the Buyer and without prejudice to any other action or remedy which the Seller has or might otherwise have had, and/or open a new trading account for the Buyer with cash on delivery payment terms.

 (i) The Buyer makes default in any payments or is unable or states that it is unable to pay its debts as and when they fall due.